Fahad Darwish, Test Engineer @ Nimble Approach.

 It’s always daunting to be the new guy.
 I was a little apprehensive due to the responsibilities it entailed, given my skill set at the time.
 However, I was eager to learn new technology and systems which was made easier by the friendly atmosphere and the wealth of support available from all my colleagues no matter the hour.
 With a fun few days at induction, my mind was put at ease.

-It’s convenient to be able to work from home, but I welcome the ability to work between the three offices located in Manchester, Sheffield and Leeds.
+It’s convenient to be able to work from home, but I welcome the ability to work between the four offices located in Manchester, Sheffield, Leeds and Bristol.
 It has allowed for me to feel part of a team, meet new people and expand socially outside of the working environment.
 The company also offers great training opportunities with regular workshops which has allowed for personal growth.

 What does a typical day look like for you?